What About Birth Moms?

 November 6, 2013

 In this series about "Adoption Fears and Falsehoods" we've looked at the falsehoods, "I could never afford to adopt" and"Is there really a need in the U.S.?" as well as, "My Spouse will never agree to adopt."
 Today I want to look at another very common obstacle for families considering adoption.
-It's this belief:
+It's this myth: Birth moms are scary.

 It's important to point out from the start that many of our fears surrounding birthmoms are both irrational and inaccurate.
 The majority of the women who place their child for adoption are not at all like the "boogeymen" that dramatic television has portrayed them as.
 Let's think about who these women really are and what they are really doing: